metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Irv Smith is worthless.
 Two missed opportunities for third-down conversions and dropping what could have been a huge pass at a critical moment in the game.

 Jalen Hurts has been sensational in this game.
 Reading Minnesota's defense, taking hits while throwing, running the ball...

+Kirk with another interception in a primetime moment.